 For more details about tax requirements and federal law around registering in Hawaii, refer to the Internal Revenue Service.
 The IRS website has a page with helpful links for small businesses and other employers doing business in Hawaii.

-Interested in expanding your team outside of the US as well?
-Pilot specializes in managing international payroll, benefits, and compliance for US-based companies, in one secure platform.
+Would you like to expand your team outside of the US as well?
+Pilot manages international payroll, benefits, and compliance for US-based companies, in one secure platform.
 Our team of HR and payroll experts is happy to guide you through any questions, whether about workers compensation insurance in different countries, or how Pilot can send payments from your business bank account to your international contractor's local bank account.
 The Pilot platform is user-friendly for whatever size your business--from small businesses to large, and our team is experienced at working with different team members throughout a company, from the business owner to HR manager to Finance team member ✨

 To learn more about Pilot, request a demo with one of our experts.